King Charles II of England

 Coronation portrait by John Michael Wright, circa 1661

 Catherine of Braganza, the daughter of King João IV of Portugal, had first been suggested as a bride for Charles in 1645 during the reign of Charles’ father and again in 1660 when the monarchy was restored in England.
-Already there were rumors of Catherine’s inability to have children, but the newly restored King Charles II was eager to have the £300,000 dowry.
+There were rumors of Catherine’s inability to have children, but the newly restored King Charles II was eager to have the £300,000 dowry.
 The marriage contract was signed on June 23, 1661.
-Catherine set sail for England in April of 1662 and landed at Portsmouth, England on May 13, 1662.
-On May 21, 1662, King Charles II and Catherine were married in Portsmouth in two ceremonies, a private Catholic one, and a public Anglican one.
+Catherine set sail for England in April 1662 and landed at Portsmouth, England on May 13, 1662.
+On May 21, 1662, King Charles II and Catherine were married in Portsmouth twice, in a private Catholic ceremony and a public Anglican ceremony.
 Catherine’s Roman Catholicism made her an unpopular queen.

 Catherine of Braganza; Credit – Wikipedia